If you have any questions regarding the Constitution, please contact the GBB Executive Board at email@example.com.

 Clause 2.
-The Vice Chair and the GBB will meet with the Executive Board of the club in question and present its findings to the GBB.
+The Vice Chair will meet with the GBB board and the Executive Board of the club in question and present its findings.

 Clause 3.
-The club in question will be allowed to present its case before the GBB.
+The club in question will be allowed to present its case before the GBB executive board.

 Clause 4.
-A majority (at least two thirds quorum) vote of the members of the GBB and club leaders at the semesterly Town Hall is needed for de-recognition of a club.
+A majority (at least two thirds quorum) vote of the members of the GBB and club leaders at the semesterly Town Hall.

 Section 1 - Eligibility

 Executive Board and Coordinator positions are open to any continuing full-time undergraduate student in Barnard College, Columbia College, the School of Engineering and Applied Science, or the School of General Studies.